Does polygel smell?

 However, some people are hesitant to try polygel nails because of concerns about the safety of this product.

-In this blog post, I’ve dispelled some of the myths about polygel nails.
+In this article, I’ve dispelled some of the myths about polygel nails.
 So now you can see that they are an odor-free, safe, and convenient option for your nails.

 Recommended reading: